 The word “rejuvenate” itself is interesting.
 It comes from the ancient Latin word “juvenis,” which means “young.”
 So rejuvenate means to make yourself young over and over again.

 I’m in my fifth decade as an entrepreneur, and I can tell you that my excitement about the next 25 years is incomparably greater than it was 25 years ago.
-I’ve always had the ability to maintain my energy level.
+I’ve always had the ability to maintain my energy level and stay motivated.
 I don’t get tired.
 I don’t get bored.
 I don’t get burned out.
 And there’s a very good reason for this.